feedXia/Makersbnb/README.md

 # MakersBnB

-Fork of the MakersBnB Group Project by Alex, Delia, Ewa, Xia and Sasha.
+MakersBnB Group Project by Alex, Delia, Ewa, Xia and Sasha.

 In this project we are tasked to build a web application that allows users to list spaces they have available, and to hire spaces for the night.